nisunisu/AWS_Blue_Green_Deployment/readme.md

 # Provide human-readable output from a state or plan file
 terraform show

+# Detect any drift from the last-known state, and to update the state file.
+# This does not modify infrastructure, but does modify the state file.
+If the state is changed, this may cause changes to occur during the next plan or apply.
+terraform refresh
 ```

 ## Connect to RDS via mysql client